 Click or tap on any picture above to see larger, higher def images.

-For more about this Knotty Pine Offset Barncaster Project, see Part 1. and Part 3.
+For more about this Knotty Pine Offset Barncaster Project, see Part 1, Part 3, and Part 4.